anhoej/pbcharts/README.md

   period;
 - split charts into separate periods;
 - exclude individual data points from calculations;
-- facet plots (small multiples) on one categorical variable.
+- facet plots (small multiples) on one or more categorical variables.

 pbcharts is in early develpment.
 Please report any issues at
 <https://github.com/anhoej/pbcharts/issues>